 But Britt’s camera represents only one aspect of his contribution to Oregon history.
 A fervent believer in the agricultural promise of the Rogue Valley, Britt planted the first fruit trees in the region and opened Oregon’s first winery.
 At various times he was a miner, packer, financier, beekeeper and meteorologist.

 Evidence of Peter Britt’s remarkable life is still visible on the Britt hill where his home and gardens once stood.
 It is now a County Park preserved with many of Britt’s original trees still producing fruit, and the Sequoia sapling Britt planted on the day his first child was born in 1862 standing more than 200 feet tall.

-Today the former Britt Estate hosts the world-class open air Britt Music Festivals that offer entertainment from June-September, under-the stars, featuring the best in Jazz to Classical – Rock to Country Venues as exciting as larger metro regions offer.
+Today the former Britt Estate hosts the world-class open air Britt Music Festival that offer entertainment from June-September, under-the stars, featuring the best in Jazz to Classical – Rock to Country Venues as exciting as larger metro regions offer.

 Main Street Tours Terms and Conditions

 Daily tours are designed to accommodate a minimum of 2 or more persons.
 We also make arrangements for larger group tours — ask about our larger group discounts.

 Our tour guides are professional hosts and educators, and our transport vehicles are custom, air-conditioned vans, Town Cars, or in some cases, buses.

 We request that a hold deposit for a date is secured in advance and that all tours be paid in full by the tour departure date.